comunica/Article-ISWC2023-SolidQuery/content/approach.md

 the different [reachability semantics](cite:cites linktraversalfoundations), [zero-knowledge query planning](cite:cites zeroknowldgequeryplanning) applied to arbitrary join operations instead of only triple patterns in BGPs, and [more](cite:cites linktraversalsparql).
-Furthermore, our implementation supports users to explicitly pass seed URIs, but falls back to [query-based seed URIs](cite:cites squin) if no seeds were provided.
+Furthermore, our implementation allows users to explicitly pass seed URIs, but falls back to [query-based seed URIs](cite:cites squin) if no seeds were provided.
 This fallback finds all URIs within the query, and adds them as seed URIs to the link queue.